tankwan/frontend-nanodegree-arcade-game/README.md

 To successfully run and play the application, please open the following link: https://rawgit.com/tankwan/frontend-nanodegree-arcade-game/master/index.html

+To run a local version, fork the code into your local drive, and open the index.html file in the folder.

 You will first come to a character select screen!
 As per the listed instructions, use the left and right keys to select a character, and enter to choose the character you wish to use.